 3. Save your scraps for later

 Did you know you can save your leftover bits of carrot, celery, and onion to create a simple stock or broth?
-You can also make pesto out of carrot tops!
+You can also make pesto out of carrot tops and grow veg from scraps!
 It’s amazing what you can do with the dinner scraps, so be sure to save them for later.

 4. Freeze for later